axelcournac/6nt-barcodes_Demultiplexer/README.md

 Demultiplexes reads produces by Illumina's NextSeq500 and barcoded with Bioo NEXTflex 6nt barcodes.

+Input: 1 or 2 fastq files
+Output: a folder with a fastq file for each code-bar

 ## Compile:
 Demultiplexv2.cpp must be compiled with a compiler supporting the C++11 standard.
 For example: